Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_llm_as_judge.md

 Optional:

-- `embedding_input_type` (String) The purpose of the input text to calculate embedding vectors. possible known values include one of ["classification", "clustering", "image", "search_document", "search_query"]; Default: "classification"
+- `embedding_input_type` (String) The purpose of the input text to calculate embedding vectors. possible known values include one of ["classification", "clustering", "image", "search_document", "search_query"]
 - `wait_for_model` (Boolean) Wait for the model if it is not ready